 Do these relationships tell us about causality or intervention?

-Periodontal disease is common,20, 22 with prevalence of up to 50% overall.13, 23, 24 Similarly, according to the Centers for Disease Control and Prevention (CDC), about 47% of Americans have at least one risk factor for heart disease, such as diabetes, obesity, poor diet, alcohol abuse, or smoking.25 There is a significant overlap between factors seen to increase risk of periodontal disease and heart disease.26 People who smoke are not only at increased risk of gum disease, they have a higher risk for heart disease and stroke, as well as lung and other cancers.27 In addition, babies born to women who smoke are at increased risk of being low birth weight.28 Two or more diseases occurring in the same person, commonly referred to as comorbidities, may result from the same influencing factor, for example, smoking; people who smoke are at higher risk for heart disease and stroke, as well as gum disease.8, 9, 11, 26, 29, 30
+Periodontal disease is common,21, 26 with prevalence of up to 50% overall.14, 27, 28 Similarly, according to the Centers for Disease Control and Prevention (CDC), about 47% of Americans have at least one risk factor for heart disease, such as diabetes, obesity, poor diet, alcohol abuse, or smoking.29 There is a significant overlap between factors seen to increase risk of periodontal disease and heart disease.30 People who smoke are not only at increased risk of gum disease, they have a higher risk for heart disease and stroke, as well as lung and other cancers.31 In addition, babies born to women who smoke are at increased risk of being low birth weight.32 Two or more diseases occurring in the same person, commonly referred to as comorbidities, may result from the same influencing factor, for example, smoking; people who smoke are at higher risk for heart disease and stroke, as well as gum disease.8, 9, 12, 30, 33, 34

 Although a number of studies control for confounding factors and have found independent associations between periodontal and systemic diseases, establishing causality remains elusive, and the efficacy of periodontal treatment on a systemic condition cannot be posited without interventional studies and randomized clinical trials.
-Without such evidence, implying that periodontal treatment may reduce risk of a systemic disease “would be incorrect and misleading.”31 As stated in a 2013 editorial in JADA, “telling our patients that periodontal infections cause a plethora of nonoral diseases and conditions cannot be supported by existing evidence.”21 At this time there is insufficient evidence that periodontal treatment should be encouraged or provided solely on the basis of preventing future onset of any systemic disease.
+Without such evidence, implying that periodontal treatment may reduce risk of a systemic disease “would be incorrect and misleading.”35 As stated in a 2013 editorial in JADA, “telling our patients that periodontal infections cause a plethora of nonoral diseases and conditions cannot be supported by existing evidence.”25 Although a number of studies have associated lower healthcare costs for patients with type 2 diabetes following periodontal interventions,36-38 at this time there is insufficient evidence that periodontal treatment should be encouraged or provided solely on the basis of preventing future onset of any systemic disease.